 Chef's Tip: Slowly simmer broth, don't boil, or the broth will be cloudy.

-Strain the broth through a fine sieve into a clean pot or large bowl (stainless steel).
+Strain the broth through a fine sieve into a large clean pot or large bowl (stainless steel).
 Don’t use plastic as it will slow cooling.
 Discard the leftover bones, meat and vegetables.

 Quickly chill the strained broth by placing the container in ice water (ice bath).
 Fill a sink half full with with cold water and ice.
 To speed cooling, place something under the pot like a trivet so cold water circulates underneath.